ORIENTATION

 Founder of Aikido

-Through this exploration, a learning process is activated and unfurls toward greater awareness, alignment, integration, and life congruence.
-The journey flows at a natural pace, honoring the themes that arise — which may apply as much to matters of creativity, lifestyle, and present-day life choices as it does to spirituality, dreams, the impact of these times of change and strain, or past experiences of heart-mind that influence today.
+The journey flows at a natural pace, honoring the themes that arise — which may apply as much to matters of creativity, lifestyle, and present-day life choices as it does to spirituality, dreams, the impact of these times of change and strain, or past/present experiences of heart-mind.

-Accessing the wisdom of this living process is an ongoing practice and often necessitates slowing down and paying attention.
+Accessing the wisdom of this living process is an ongoing intuitive practice and often necessitates slowing down and paying attention.
 I call the practice of attuning to the emerging themes of soul: contemplative soulwork.

 People Who Benefit Most